-'When it comes to flooding, there are two types of damage,' explains Colin.
-'Primary damage, which is the initial impact when the flood hits; and secondary damage, which is the harm that standing floodwater can cause if not dealt with efficiently.'
+'When it comes to flooding, there are two types of damage,' says Colin.
+'Primary damage, which is the initial impact when the flood hits, and secondary damage, which is the harm that standing flood water can cause if not dealt with efficiently.'

 The moisture and humidity from floodwater can damage previously unaffected rooms, even those upstairs.
 So when you're at home, you should open all your windows to get air flowing through the house and stop moisture building up.
 At the same time, close all the doors to unaffected rooms.
 Take extra precautions before you do this to protect any valuables, such as storing them in a locked drawer or a safe, or even removing them from the house altogether.

-As well as your home, your garden is also likely to be badly damaged, and may contain debris from the surrounding neighbourhood.
-Wait until waters have gone down to safe levels before beginning to clear this.
+As well as your home, your garden is likely to be badly damaged, and may contain debris from the surrounding neighbourhood.
+Wait until waters have gone down to safe levels before beginning to clear it.

 Most of all, be patient with the flood management professionals who are getting your home back to the way it was – but don't be afraid to ask for regular updates!